-Not only was the country suffering an economic crisis at this time, a public health crisis loomed dangerously large in the form of Cholera.
+Not only was the country suffering an economic crisis at this time, a public health crisis loomed dangerously large in the form of cholera.
 Caused by ingesting water contaminated with faeces, this deadly bacterial infection arrived in Sunderland in the North East of England in October 1831 and had spread as far as Scotland and London by early 1832.
-Death could occur with extreme rapidity from Cholera, a newspaper report in July 1832 stated that the Hon.
-Mrs Smith, sister of Lord Forester and daughter-in-law of Lord Carrington, had died from Cholera at her home in Belgrave Street, London, in just 11 hours following a visit to the opera.
-At that time the connection had not been made between the state of the water that the public drank, bathed and washed in and the cause of Cholera.
-The River Thames, which ran only about 200 metres away from Bradbury and Evans' premises at Bouverie and Lombard streets, was absolutely filthy; human and animal excrement and all manner of industrial waste and household rubbish washed straight into the river, this water was then used and drunk by the population without the water companies undertaking any treatment to clean and purify it.
+Death could occur with extreme rapidity from cholera; a newspaper report in July 1832 stated that the Hon.
+Mrs Smith, sister of Lord Forester and daughter-in-law of Lord Carrington, had died from cholera at her home in Belgrave Street, London, in just eleven hours following a visit to the opera.
+At that time the connection had not been made between the state of the water that the public drank, bathed and washed in and the cause of cholera.
+The River Thames, which ran only about two-hundred metres away from Bradbury and Evans' premises at Bouverie and Lombard streets, was absolutely filthy; human and animal excrement and all manner of industrial waste and household rubbish washed straight into the river.
+This water was then used and drunk by the population without the water companies undertaking any treatment to clean and purify it.
 The extremely unpleasant state of the water supply had been discussed in parliament and amongst the medical profession for years.
 In July 1828 a commons sitting in Parliament heard that drinking water from the Grand Junction Waterworks Company, which supplied areas of West London, had been examined and found to contain " much deleterious matter dissolved in the fluid, as well as a considerable quantity of indissoluble matter suspended in it."
-However awful the water supply was though, it was to be another 22 years before the link was finally made between contaminated water and Cholera.
-In the 1830s it was predominantly suspected that Cholera was caused by a 'miasma', or poisoned air, that disease was contained in bad smells.
-32,000 people in Britain died in the 1832 epidemic, and during Bradbury and Evans' working lives in London there would be further outbreaks of Cholera in every decade.
+However awful the water supply was though, it was to be another twenty-two years before the link was finally made between contaminated water and cholera.
+In the 1830s it was chiefly suspected that cholera was caused by a 'miasma', or poisoned air, that disease was contained in bad smells.
+Thirty-two thousand people in Britain died in the 1832 epidemic, and during Bradbury and Evans' working lives in London there would be further outbreaks of cholera in every decade.

 Early Printing Relationships